George Sisler: .400 hitter and MVP (1920–1922)

 Sisler battled Cobb for the batting title in 1922.
 Cobb moved into the lead in late July, but Sisler tied him on August 7, at which point both players were batting .409.
 The Browns were in a tight pennant race with the New York Yankees, whom they trailed by 1 1/2 games as late as September 10.
 Against the Tigers on September 11, Sisler fell on his arm while stretching to his right to catch a wide throw from Wally Gerber.
 He suffered a strained deltoid muscle.
 Newspapers suggested that he would miss the remainder of the season, but Sisler underwent electric treatments and returned five days later for a series against the Yankees.
 At the time, he had a 39-game hitting streak going, one shy of Cobb's 1911 AL record and five shy of Willie Keeler's 1897 MLB record.
 He had hits in his first two games returning from the injury before going hitless on September 18.
-Sisler's 41 game hitting streak remained an AL record until Joe DiMaggio set the MLB record with his 56-game hitting streak in 1941.
+Sisler's 41-game hitting streak remained an AL record until surpassed by Joe DiMaggio's MLB record 56-game streak in 1941.

 Sisler later recounted the struggles of rushing his return.
 "The arm was so badly crippled that I had to lift my gloved hand with my left hand in order to catch balls at first base.
 At bat, I was swinging with one hand."
 He batted .316 after returning from the injury.
 He had three hits, two runs scored, and two stolen bases on September 24 in a 7–4 victory over the Philadelphia Athletics.
 (Note: Huhn says he scored three runs that day, but Retrosheet and Baseball-Reference both credit him for just two.)
 The Browns remained in the race until September 30, the second-to-last day of the season, when a Yankee win over the Red Sox clinched the pennant for New York.
-Sisler's .420 batting average remains the third-highest of American and National League (NL) players in the 20th century, surpassed only by Nap Lajoie's .426 in 1901 and Rogers Hornsby's .424 in 1924.
+Sisler's .420 batting average remains the third-highest of AL and National League (NL) players in the 20th century, surpassed only by Nap Lajoie's .426 in 1901 and Rogers Hornsby's .424 in 1924.
 Sisler also led the AL in hits (246), runs (134), stolen bases (51), and triples (18).
 He was chosen as the AL's Most Valuable Player in the first year that an official league award was given.
 In 2011, Kostya Kennedy of Sports Illustrated wrote that many baseball historians consider Sisler's season among the best individual all-around single-season performances in baseball history.
 Jim Barrero of the Los Angeles Times asserted in 2000 that Sisler's 257-hits record was largely overshadowed by Ruth's 54 home runs that same year.
 "Of course, Ruth's obliteration of the home run record drew all the attention from fans and newspapermen, while Sisler's mark was pushed to the side and perhaps left unappreciated during what was a golden age of pure hitters", Barrero wrote.